flairNLP/flair/resources/docs/TUTORIAL_6_CORPUS.md

 #### Universal Proposition Banks

-We now also support loading the [Universal Proposition Banks](https://github.com/System-T/UniversalPropositions) for the purpose of training multilingual frame detection systems.
+We also support loading the [Universal Proposition Banks](https://github.com/System-T/UniversalPropositions) for the purpose of training multilingual frame detection systems.

 | ID(s) | Languages | Description |